wswartzendruber/hlg-tools/README.md

 to facilitate individuals in converting their physical HDR10 video libraries into HLG, thereby allowing more universal viewing on devices including SDR displays.

+Most of the work here is based on ITU-R BT.2390.

 Note that nothing here addresses the topic of decrypting physical media.

 # Rationale